MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 -   The best (potential) thing about MERN/MEAN is their ability to share js structures between both frontend and backend.
 Not all MEAN/MERN setups take full advantage of this.
 There are lots of frontend todo apps out there, but not enough full-stack demos that have as their goal the efficient sharing and exchange of common data structures between the front and backend.
 Here are some specific goals of this setup:
     -   To make it so that when you jump between back- and frontends, you can continue to think in terms of the same data structures.
     -   To be able to readily convert between plain-old javascript objects (POJOs; used for network transfer, backend processing, and mongo storage) and deeply-nested immutable 'mirror' representations of those same POJOs (used in the frontend for redux-state storage and smart-component generation).
 -   Experiment to see how well we can get immutable to cooperate with typescript.
+(Conclusion: immutable isn't worth the added complexity or disruption to typescript, especially if you're not intending an open-source project.)

 ## Getting Started